HUBBS-Lab/Physiological_signal_utility_codes/EmpaticaE4_FeatureExtraction/readme.txt

 segments with given size (set a positive value for seg_size).
 A usage example is shown in sample_main.m file.
 Please read the comments in the three mentioned files.
 Others are utility functions.

+Note:
-Note: copy ConvertToLedalabTextInput.m into the ledalab directory.
+1. copy ConvertToLedalabTextInput.m into the ledalab-349 directory.
+2. create a folder named ledalabtempfiles within ledalab-349 directory.